Matt Morgan: Various alliances and feuds (2008–2010)

-In August 2008 Morgan entered a tag team up with Abyss.
+In August, Morgan entered a tag team up with Abyss.
 The storyline was an additional chapter in the "Abyss' humanisation" storyline.
 Since his return to television, Abyss had portrayed an emotionally vulnerable character, exaggerating the meaning behind every gesture he received.
-Abyss saw Morgan as his best friend, and was desperate not to displease him.
+Abyss saw Morgan as his best friend and was desperate not to displease him.
 But Abyss' new sensitivity made him more naive, thus causing him to make simple errors that cost the team matches.
 Through time, Morgan would go from understanding to frustrated over Abyss' errors.
 They feuded briefly with Team 3D.
-The duo defeated Team 3D at No Surrender, but lost at Bound for Glory IV in a Monster's Ball match for the TNA World Tag Team Championship, which Beer Money, Inc. won.
-At Final Resolution when Storm hit Abyss with brass knuckles when the referee was distracted.
-They gained a third opportunity at the belts at Genesis in a three-way match against Beer Money, Inc. and then-champions Jay Lethal and Consequences Creed.
+The duo defeated Team 3D at No Surrender, but lost at Bound for Glory IV on October 12 in a Monster's Ball match for the TNA World Tag Team Championship, which Beer Money, Inc. won.
+At Final Resolution on December 7, Morgan and Abyss lost again when Storm hit Abyss with brass knuckles when the referee was distracted.
+They gained a third opportunity at the belts at Genesis on January 11, 2009, in a three-way match against Beer Money, Inc. and then-champions Jay Lethal and Consequences Creed.
 During the match, Abyss accidentally knocked Morgan out with one of the championship belts, causing him to be pinned by Beer Money.